-When looking at any given species from a purely biological perspectively, it is believed that there is one primary goal that takes precedent over all others.
-The reason we, and all of our animal friends, have such an inborn craving for safety is because our most primordial desire is to pass our genes into another generation.
-While the human race wouldn’t be around if we didn’t have the desire to have sex and reproduce, this drive can undoubtedly limit our collective levels of wellbeing.
-When this basic drive is stimulated by westerns’ obsession with sex, which is easily noticed in advertisement, many citizens begin judging others based upon nothing besides their physical appearance.
-Additionally, it is even more troubling to think that our drive for sex and reproduction plays a part in over 60,000 children and over 300,000 adults being unjustly sexually abused each year.
+When looking at any given species from a purely biological perspective, it is believed that there is one primary goal that takes precedence over all others.
+The reason we, and all of our animal friends, have such an inborn craving for safety is that our most primordial desire is to pass our genes to another generation.

 Enhanced Preservation (Greed):

-Just as the drives for safety and sexual reproduction both have evolutionary benefits and life-limiting negatives, so to does the drive for enhanced preservation.
+Just as the drives for safety and sexual reproduction, both have evolutionary benefits and life-limiting negatives, so does the drive for enhanced preservation.
 Biologically speaking, it is because we most deeply desire safety and sex that we also want to enhance our own, and our children’s, life circumstances.
 While the only resources that we truly need to thrive are food, water, sunlight, minerals, vitamins, and shelter, our own intellectual evolution has caused us to crave much more.
 It is because of this drive for enhanced preservation that jealousy, envy, greed, and unhealthy levels of competition exist in our societies today.
-Furthermore, it is in part due to this desire that three out of four doctors visits are stress-related and that 60% of all human illness and disease are caused by stress.
+Furthermore, it is in part due to this desire that three out of four doctor visits are stress-related and that 60% of all human illnesses and diseases are caused by stress.

 It should be pointed out that our three most basic drives will forever remain vital for the survival, and continuing evolution, of our species, but when they express themselves in combination with other brain functions, they often lead to undetected cognitions and feelings of judgment, prejudice, jealousy, anger, anxiety, and fear.